Empty street in Palma showing where a municipal bollard is missing, illustrating stolen public street furniture

 Weaknesses along the chain

-Investigators assume the stolen materials were sold to scrap dealers.
+Investigators assume the stolen materials were sold to scrap dealers, a pattern that echoes cases such as Electricity theft in Palma: Copper robbery leaves streets in the dark.
 That raises critical questions about the due diligence of buyers.
 Did dealers take material without verifying identity?
 Were weighing lists kept, receipts issued, transport routes documented?
 The trail goes from municipal depots to Son Castelló, where interviews and evidence collection are underway.

 Internally this means: check access logs, reconcile key lists, verify electronic issuance records.
 Externally it means: examine the relationship with scrap buyers, investigate possible fencing of stolen goods and reconstruct uninterrupted transport routes.